Purpose and Scope

 - by state and federal privacy legislation

-- by any agreement they sign with the RACS (e.g. Contract of Employment; Volunteer Agreement; and/ or Confidentiality Agreement)
+- by any agreement they sign with the RACS (including any Contract of Employment; Volunteer Agreement; and/ or Confidentiality Agreement)

-It is mandatory that our employees, contractors and volunteers do not release images and or written or oral information that can identify asylum seekers currently in the process of seeking immigration status resolution.
+Our employees, contractors and volunteers are required not information that can identify clients other than with their consent or on their instructions.
 This information must be kept confidential and not released into the public domain.

-Staff obligations in relation to the confidential information shall survive after they cease employment or working with RACS and their obligations in relation to the confidential information shall be enforceable at any time at law or in equity and shall continue to the benefit of and be enforceable by RACS.
+The obligations of staff and volunteers in relation to the confidential information survive after they cease working with RACS and their obligations in relation to the confidential information shall be enforceable at any time at law or in equity and shall continue to the benefit of and be enforceable by RACS.

 Access and Correction to personal information